 Penwith · TR19

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and Wesleyan chapels and chapel conversions.
+In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and modern AONB-sensitive replacements.

 • Conservation Area